Houghton wants Zimbabwe to return to top table

 Houghton was in charge of Zimbabwe during their memorable run to the Super Six stage of the 1999 World Cup in England, following impressive group-stage wins over India and South Africa.

-So, what is the recipe for success this time around?
+So what is the recipe for success this time around?

 "We need to get [the players] positive again - give them their confidence back," he said.